domohuhn/mutation-test/README.md

 The rest are excepted to be paths to input XML configuration files.

 ## License
-mutation-test is free software, as in "free beer" and "free speech".
+mutation_test is free software, as in "free beer" and "free speech".
 All Code is licensed with the BSD-3-Clause license, see file "LICENSE"

 ## Issue tracker